madhavtummala/Terminal-Setup/README.md

 <p align="center"><img src="Images/clear.jpg"></p>

-## Clean Install macOS Catalina
+## Clean Install macOS Big Sur

 * Backup files
 * Restart and then press `⌘ + ⌥ + R` at startup chime
 * Wait for latest macOS to download on wifi
-* Erase all volumes in Disk Utility and install Catalina
+* Erase all volumes in Disk Utility and install Big Sur

 ## Installing tools